CiwPython/Ciw/docs/Guides/service_disciplines.rst

 Custom Disciplines
 ------------------

 Other service disciplines can also be implemented by writing a custom service discipline function.
-These functions take in a list of individuals and returns an individual from that list that represents the next individual to be served.
+These functions take in a list of individuals, and the current time, and returns an individual from that list that represents the next individual to be served.
 As this is a list of individuals, we can access the individuals' attributes when making the service discipline decision.

 For example, say we wish to implement a service discipline that chooses the customers randomly, but with probability proportional to their arrival order, we could write:

-    >>> def SIRO_proportional(individuals):
+    >>> def SIRO_proportional(individuals, t):
     ...     n = len(inds)
     ...     denominator = (n * (n + 1)) / 2
     ...     probs = [(n - i) / denominator for i in range(n)]